 IFRS 9's impairment requirements use more forward-looking information to recognise expected credit losses - the 'expected credit loss (ECL) model'.
-For the Sub-fund, there is no instruments applicable within the scope of the new requirements.
+For the sub-fund, instruments within the scope of the new requirements include mainly the held-to-maturity investment, loans receivable and notes receivable.

-Recognition of credit losses is no longer dependent on the Sub-fund's first identifying a credit loss event.
-Instead, the Sub-fund considers a broader range of information when assessing credit risk and measuring expected credit losses, including past events, current conditions, reasonable and supportable forecasts that affect the expected collectability of the future cash flows of the instrument.
+Recognition of credit losses is no longer dependent on the sub-fund's first identifying a credit loss event.
+Instead, the sub-fund considers a broader range of information when assessing credit risk and measuring expected credit losses, including past events, current conditions, reasonable and supportable forecasts that affect the expected collectability of the future cash flows of the instrument.